faromoju/Oluwatobi_030924/README.md

 ##### The Page Object Model was utilized in writing these scripts so, the main executable files are in the specs folder while the pages are in the screens folder.
 ##### To run the Mobile Tests, the npx wdio command should be run in the Project's path.
 ##### Scripts have been included in the package.json file to run individual spec files.
 ##### The node_modules folder containing all the project's dependencies is excluded from this repository.
-This can be downloaded when the repository is imported.
+This can be installed when the repository is imported.